developer-zebra/developer-zebra-site/src/oeminfo/faq/index.md

 ### What is static data?

-**A: Static data is data on a device that doesn't change, such as device serial number**.
+**A: Static data is data on a device that doesn't change, such as device model and serial number**.

 ### What is non-static data?

-**A: Non-static data is data on a device that changes rarely, such as the Android version, build ID, MX and OSX versions installed on the device**.
+**A: Non-static data is data on a device that changes rarely, such as the Android version, build ID, and MX/OSX versions installed on the device**.

 -----